Vaccines and Immunizations

 This committee leads the association and college health in addressing vaccine-preventable diseases.

-Customizable sample immunizations record form from the Recommendations for Institutional Prematriculation Immunization (RIPI)
+Customizable sample immunizations record forms from the ACHA Guidelines: Immunization Recommendations for College Students:

 2006 Mumps Outbreak